tatumio/tatum-middleware/README.md

 data to be transferred and there is high risk of loss of funds.

 ## API docs
-Swagger UI for latest version is available here - <a target="_blank" href="https://sandbox.tatum.io/middleware">https://sandbox.tatum.io/middleware</a>
-Local Swagger UI available at `/api-docs`.
+Local Swagger UI available at `/api-docs` of your running docker container.

 ### API endpoints
 <!-- markdown-swagger -->